 Tommaso Corcos (Roma, 1962).

 Head of the Private Banking Division since 1 January 2020.

 He holds a degree in Business Administration from Rome's Università La Sapienza, as well as a Master in Financial Advisory, and participated in the Harvard Business School Advanced Management Program (AMP).
 He began his career in 1987 in BNL's foreign shareholding office.
 Between 1990 and 2001, he held several positions with Intesa Asset Management SGR/Nextra Investment Management SGR as Market Manager, rising to Head of Investment Management for the bond, equity and currency sectors.
 In September 2002, he joined Fideuram as Chief Executive Officer of Fideuram Investimenti SGR S.p.A. – formerly Fideuram Capital.
-From 2006 to 2013, he was Deputy Chairman and Chief Executive Officer of Fideuram Asset Management Ireland and Deputy Chairman of Fideuram Gestions, and was a member of the Board of Interfund Sicav and Eurizon Alternative Investments SGR S.p.A..
-From January 2014 to February 2020, he was Chief Executive Officer and General Manager of Eurizon Capital SGR and Chairman of Eurizon Capital S.A. and Epsilon SGR.
-Since March 2016 Corcos has been Chairman of Assogestioni.
-Since 2019 he has been Chairman of Eurizon Capital Real Asset.
-In February 2020, he was appointed Managing Director of Fideuram ISPB and General Manager of Intesa Sanpaolo Private Banking.
+From 2006 to 2013, he was Deputy Chair and Chief Executive Officer of Fideuram Asset Management Ireland and Deputy Chair of Fideuram Gestions, and was a member of the Board of Interfund Sicav and Eurizon Alternative Investments SGR S.p.A..
+From January 2014 to February 2020, he was Chief Executive Officer and General Manager of Eurizon Capital SGR and Chair of Eurizon Capital S.A. and Epsilon SGR.

 Stefano Del Punta (Roma, 1960).